department-of-veterans-affairs/va.gov-team/products/content/structured-content/va-benefits-taxonomy/readme.md

     - Ticket - UX
     - Fran: Ask CAIA for help text for the editors.

-## Explicitly out of scope or MVP
+## Post MVP

-### 👉🏼 Benefit Description
+### 👉🏼 Approval fields
-  * Long Description Post-MVP: If a Long description character count is more than the character count of the Brief description, but less than the character count of the Teaser description, the Brief description will then be required.
-  * Brief Description Post-MVP: Post-MVP: If a Brief character count is more than the character count of the Teaser description, then the Teaser description will be required.

-### 👉🏼 Approval fields: add more backend fields to help us track approvals and audits for this core reusable content.
-Fields such as “Approving SMEs,” “Date last reviewed by approving SMEs,” and “Associated
+  - Add more backend fields to help us track approvals and audits for this core reusable content.
+Fields such as “Approving SMEs,” “Date last reviewed by approving SMEs,” and “Associated program office(s).
- program office(s).

-### 👉🏼 Front-end Work: Per Dave, work through some POC wireframes for this.
+### 👉🏼 Front-end Work
+  - Per Dave, work through some POC wireframes for this.
 For discussion and thought as we map this model to the page templates for core benefit pages.
 In our pages now, we often have a brief one-liner about a benefit and then a “Read more to learn…” How will we account for that with reusable content?
 Perhaps we just allow for page template to have an intro and then we pull in reusable content as needed.

-## Product roadmap/phases
+## Out of Scope
+### 👉🏼 Exclusionary and Simultaneous Benefits
+  - Reason Out of Scope:
+    - Re: Simultaneous: there are no known clear cases for this logic.
+In reality, a Veteran may use the same application to apply for certain benefits (i.e. Healthcare and Dental) but the benefits are not necessarily both granted or may not be granted at the same time.
+It's more accurate to say, "If you are approved for A, you might also be eligible for [one or more other benefits]; "related" may be a better description than "simultaneous" but not obviously distinct from "co-considered"
+    - Re: Exclusionary: Most of the scenarios we considered can be characterized by "know your options" making it more important to surface the possible ramifications of choosing one benefit over another than to enforce logic such as "if A, than not B".
+T he granularity needed to cover the variations of exclusionary relationships could introduce a risk for editor confusion when choosing between two possible categories.
+The taxonomy is not expected to determine eligibility at this stage.
+Because of edge cases and the complexity of the relationships between benefits, we determined that simultaneous and exclusionary benefit relationship categories are not necessary for MVP.
+These scenarios can be covered by the "co-considered benefits" category for now.
+The content will be responsible for providing the details, rather than the content model.

 ## Testing Approach